-Latin American Studies

-Grades 10, 11, 12 1/2 credit
+Latin American Studies Grades 10, 11, 12

-This Latin American Studies course focuses on the historic influences that have led to the evolution of modern Latin America.
-This course identifies the geographic regions of Latin America and traces the social, political, economic, and international factors that have contributed to the development of this racially, ethnically, politically and economically diverse part of the Western Hemisphere.
+This Latin American Studies course focuses on the historic influences that have led to the evolution of modern Latin America as well as the Latin American and Latinx experience in the United States.
+Unit 1 identifies the geographic regions of Latin America and traces the social, political, economic, and international factors that have contributed to the development of this racially, ethnically, politically, and economically diverse part of the Western Hemisphere.
+Unit 2 focuses on US intervention in Latin America, and as both an intended and unintended consequence, the migration of Latin Americans to the United States and their experiences in the United States.
+Unit 3 incorporates the knowledge from both of the previous units to evaluate events of the late 20th and early 21st century.

-Law and the Citizen